iip-ecosphere/platform/platform/transport/transport.mqttv5/README.md

 **Issues/Worth considering**
 - This project requires JDK 11 for testing.
-- As testing relies on HiveMQ, minimum SSL key lengths apply (`see test.mqtt.hivemq`)
+- As testing relies on HiveMQ, minimum SSL key lengths apply (`see test.mqtt.hivemq`).